awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 This is the base accelerator that deploys a single instance of an AWS IoT Greengrass core device and all supporting resources for operation, including:

-- Thing - Virtual representation of the Greengrass core device (along with certificate and private key)
+- **Thing** - Virtual representation of the Greengrass core device (along with certificate and private key)
-- Thing group - The thing is part of this group and the target for the Greengrass deployment
+- **Thing group** - The thing is part of this group and the target for the Greengrass deployment
-- IoT Core role alias - Used by the credential provider to vend AWS credentials to Greengrass components
+- **IoT Core role alias** - Used by the credential provider to vend AWS credentials to Greengrass components
-- IAM role - Referred to by the role alias, contains the inline IAM policy of minimal permissions for the Greengrass core device
+- **IAM role** - Referred to by the role alias, contains the inline IAM policy of minimal permissions for the Greengrass core device
-- Greengrass component - An example component (recipe and artifacts) deployable to Greengrass cores.
+- **Greengrass component** - An example component (recipe and artifacts) deployable to Greengrass cores.
 Part of the Greengrass deployment
-- Greengrass deployment - A list of public and private components targeting the members of the thing group
+- **Greengrass deployment** - A list of public and private components targeting the members of the thing group

-Once this is fully deployed, a fully functional AWS IoT Greengrass environment will be running via a Docker container with the components deployed and running on the Greengrass core device.
+Once this is fully deployed, a fully functional AWS IoT Greengrass environment will be running as a Docker container, with the components deployed and running on the Greengrass core device.

-All other version 2 accelerators leverage the resources created by this stack, then extend them by creating additional components, a thing group specific to the other accelerators, and a deployment that targets the new thing group.
+All other version 2 accelerators leverage the resources created by this base stack, then extend them by creating additional components, a thing group specific to the accelerator, and a deployment that targets the new thing group.

 ## Base Implementation Use Case